 A context menu is also available for the objects that are open in the navigator panel.
 You can either right-click on the selected object or click the small arrow that appears when you hover over it to open the menu.

-Renaming mockups can be done via the context menu or by double-clicking on the name of the mockup in the navigator panel.
-Mockups with links will automatically be updated when a linked mockup name changes.
+Renaming wireframes can be done via the context menu or by double-clicking on the name of the wireframe in the navigator panel.
+Wireframes with links will automatically be updated when a linked wireframe name changes.

 The Properties Panel